 Socks are often an afterthought.
-But really, your sock choices can determine how warm or cool your feet stay, if you develop develop blisters or (in extreme cases) lose toes to frostbite.
+But really, your sock choices can determine how warm or cool your feet stay, the walking comfort of your footwear, if you develop develop blisters or (in extreme cases) lose toes to frostbite.

 Here are some tips for making the best socks choices.